Salma3010-Damar/New-plan/README.md

 So i dedicated to learn programming more intensive.
 Programming its such a beautiful and cool thing at the same time, that's why i start to code.
+For me it's nothing too late.
+Just start and you will reliaze what u doing!